 H: We begin to see the much softer side of Lord Grey when he explains why Jamie is not being sent with the other prisoners, but instead taken to Helwater where he will serve out his time.
-In essence, this is his way of paying debt-although not being able to release him, this is the next best thing.
+In essence, this is his way of paying his debt-although not being able to release him.
+This is the next best thing.

 But, I suspect a reason to come and visit him every quarter is more of the reason than that of receiving royal approval to send him to the colonies.

 H: Well, it was sad that like her parents, Frank was involved in a car accident and died.
-I don’t know; good question.
+I don’t know; good pont.

 E: Well, touching as that was when she told Frank she really did love him and that he was her first love, he is certainly not her last and forever love.
 You know, this made me wonder . . . if Frank had not died, what would be Bree’s (S2 Epi13) feelings about the turn of events?

 Goodbye Frank Randall . . . may you now be able to RIP.